-The lead role for KE within the VC Executive Group sits with the Pro Vice-Chancellor for Research and Enterprise, who oversees a team of Enterprise and KE professionals in the Research and Enterprise Directorate.
-The professional staff work closely with academic leads for Enterprise and Knowledge Exchange, alongside Associate Directors for Research and Enterprise, as well as Business Development teams and Directors of External Engagement, in each of our six Schools, to drive forward the KE objectives.

-The Head of Enterprise and KE convenes the above in the University Knowledge Exchange Group (UKEG) which meets bi-monthly to oversee the KE Framework including the development and implementation of this KE Strategy.
+The lead role for KE within the VC Executive Group sits with the Pro Vice-Chancellor for Research, who oversees a team of Enterprise and KE professionals led by the Director of Research, Innovation and Knowledge Exchange (RIKE).
+The professional staff work closely with academic leads for Enterprise and Knowledge Exchange, alongside Associate Directors for RIKE, as well as Business Development teams and Directors of External Engagement, in each of our six Schools, to drive forward the KE objectives.
+The University Knowledge Exchange Group (UKEG) meets to oversee the KE Framework including the development and implementation of this KE Strategy.
 UKEG reports via the University Research Committee to Senate, where all strategic matters are ratified.